fufiprotocol/fufi.whitepaper/fufi.gov-tokenomics.md

 - Foundation vault: `10%` of trading fees goes to foundation vault for product and community development

 ```
-P.S. the percentages will be subject to change through DAO governance
+P.S.
+Selection of trading pairs and the percentages will be subject to change through DAO governance
 ```